skeeto/hash-prospector/README.md

 to generate the one correct constant for the XOR operator that achieves the same effect.

-`shf` pattern uses the SSSE3 byte shuffle instruction and only is available on corresponding hardware; `shf:03020100` denotes identity (no change), `shf:00010203` equals the endianess changing byte swap.
+`shf` pattern uses the SSSE3 byte shuffle instruction and is available on corresponding hardware only; `shf:03020100` denotes identity (no change), `shf:00010203` equals the endianess changing byte swap.
 64-bit hashes optionally take a permutation of `{ 00, ...  , 07 }` such as `shf:0304050607020100`.

+`clmul`, the carryless multiplication instruction, is also available on supported hardware only.

 ## 16-bit hashes